Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

 ### Implementation Learnings

+- Integrated `PageTransitionWrapper` into `AppShell` to handle route transitions based on `enablePageTransitions` and `pageTransitionVariant` flags without additional layout changes.
+- Noted that AppShell already wraps `children` in `PageTransitionWrapper`, making integration straightforward and fully configuration-driven.
+- Implemented `BackgroundCanvas` prototype to render animated gradients, particles, and other effects based on `animatedBackgroundType`, with an early return when `prefers-reduced-motion` is enabled.
 - Implemented default fallback logic for `patternStyle` and `patternOpacity` in the `Section` component to ensure global theme defaults are applied when no per-section overrides are provided.
 - Extended `aboutSectionDataSchema` to include `patternStyle` and `patternOpacity` for type-safe pattern overrides in the AboutSection.
 - Updated `AboutSection` component to destructure and pass `patternStyle` and `patternOpacity` props to the `Section` wrapper, enabling background pattern support per section.